addoikenna/Mexico-City-Real-Estate-Price-Prediction/README.md

 Some ways the model could be improved:
 1. Add more features like size, bedrooms, other amenities
 2. Try different regularization techniques
-3. Ensemble methods like random forests could help too
+3. Ensemble methods like random forests could help too.
-4. Broaden data to more Mexican cities
+4. Broaden data to more Mexican cities.